lilsugsy/sugarPlate/README.md

       - about.scss
       - about_gallery.scss

+### Adding to the main index.scss file
 Using the above file structure, it makes it nice and simple to modify, manage and maintain your code.
-All of your individual .scss files are inmported into the main index.scss at the root of the 'styles' folder.
+Once you have added your files/styles, you can import them into the main index.scss at the root of the 'styles' folder.
 Here is an example of what your index.scss file should look like:

 ```scss